Student Clerkship

 Time-Off Requests & Absences

-Time off requests must be submitted by email to the Clerkship office PRIOR TO THE START OF THE CLERKSHIP.
+Time off requests must be submitted by email to the clerkship office PRIOR TO THE START OF THE CLERKSHIP.
 Non-emergency time off requests after the clerkship has started, may not be granted.

 An excused absence is defined as presenting an acceptable reason, in advance of the adsence, only by the involved student, to the office of the Clerkship Director.